fogus/spiel/brettspiel/malice/README.markdown

 Gameplay
 ========

-TODO
+Since the colors of the pieces on the two boards

 Piece movement
 --------------

-The three pawn sizes in Malice move in different ways, as described below.
+The three piece sizes in Malice move in different ways, as described below.

-### Small pawns
+### Small pieces

-Small pawns can move in any direction exactly one square, as shown below:
+Small pieces can move in any direction exactly one square, as shown below:

 ![move-small](https://raw.githubusercontent.com/fogus/spiel/master/brettspiel/malice/graphics/small-movement.png)

 In other words, smalls move like Chess kings.

-### Medium pawns
+### Medium pieces

-Medium pawns can move three squares away, in an L-shaped fashion, as shown below:
+Medium pieces can move three squares away, in an L-shaped fashion, as shown below:

 ![move-med](https://raw.githubusercontent.com/fogus/spiel/master/brettspiel/malice/graphics/medium-movement.png)

 In other words, mediums move like Chess knights.

-### Large pawns
+### Large pieces

+Large pieces can move in any direction, any number of squares, as shown below:

 ![move-lg](https://raw.githubusercontent.com/fogus/spiel/master/brettspiel/malice/graphics/large-movement.png)

+In other words, larges move like Chess queens.

 Piece capture
 -------------